vjoel/tupelo/README.md

 * take - search the space for matching tuples, waiting if none found, removing the tuple if found

-* pulse - write and take the tuple; readers see it, but it cannot be taken (nto a classical tuplespace operation)
+* pulse - write and take the tuple; readers see it, but it cannot be taken by other client, and it cannot be read later (this is not a classical tuplespace operation, but is useful for publish-subscribe communication patterns)

 These operations have a few variations (wait vs nowait) and options (timeouts).